-15.27.518 Dredging and excavation.
+15.27.514 Dredging and excavation.

-The following provisions shall apply to dredging and excavation within a designated hydrologically related critical area:
+The following provisions shall apply to dredging and excavation within a designated aquatic fish and wildlife habitat conservation area outside of shoreline jurisdiction:

-E. Entries across shore and wetland edges to accomplish dredging or excavation shall be confined to the minimum area necessary to gain entry and shall be confined to locations with the least potential for site disturbance and damage.
+E. Access to accomplish dredging or excavation shall be confined to the minimum area necessary to gain entry and shall be confined to locations with the least potential for site disturbance and damage.

-G. Dredge spoils are also considered fill, and shall not be deposited within the stream except where such deposit is in accordance with approved procedures intended to preserve or enhance wildlife habitat, natural drainage, or other naturally occurring conditions.
+G. Dredge spoils are also considered fill, and shall not be deposited within the waterbody except where such deposit is in accordance with approved procedures intended to preserve or enhance wildlife habitat, natural drainage, or other naturally occurring conditions.
 (Ord.
 2008-46 § 1 (part), 2008).

-15.27.519 Filling.
+15.27.515 Filling.

-The following provisions shall apply to filling activities within a designated hydrologically related critical area:
+The following provisions shall apply to filling activities within a designated fish and wildlife habitat conservation area outside of shoreline jurisdiction:

-A. Fill within surface waters or wetlands shall be allowed only where necessary in conjunction with water-dependent uses or an approved reclamation plan under YMC 15.27.521 or approved compensatory mitigation plan under YMC 15.27.604.
+A. Fill within surface waters or wetlands shall be allowed only where necessary in conjunction with water-dependent uses or an approved mitigation or restoration plan under YMC 15.27.307, 15.27.521, or 15.27.604.

 B. Fill for the purpose of increasing elevation may be permitted if it can be accomplished in a manner consistent with this chapter’s policies.

-C. Fill shall be the minimum necessary to accomplish the use or purpose and shall be confined to areas having the least impact to the stream corridor.
+C. Fill shall be the minimum necessary to accomplish the use or purpose and shall be confined to areas having the least impact to the fish and wildlife habitat conservation area.
 Other alternatives should be preferred over fill to elevate new homes in the floodplain, such as increasing foundation height or zero-rise methods such as piers, posts, columns, or other methods.

-G. Fill and finished surface material shall require low maintenance, provide high resistance to erosion, and prevent or control the migration of sediments and other material from the fill area to surrounding water, shore, and wetlands, unless the Washington Department of Fish and Wildlife indicates other options are preferred.
+G. Fill and finished surface material shall require low maintenance, provide high resistance to erosion, and prevent or control the migration of sediments and other material from the fill area to surrounding waterbodies, unless the Washington Department of Fish and Wildlife indicates other options are preferred.

-I. Fill should not obstruct, cut off, or isolate stream corridor features.
+I. Fill should not obstruct, cut off, or isolate aquatic fish and wildlife habitat conservation areas.
 (Ord.
 2008-46 § 1 (part), 2008).

-15.27.520 Commercial mining of gravel.
+15.27.516 Commercial mining of gravel.

-The following provisions shall apply to the commercial mining of gravel within a designated hydrologically related critical area:
+The following provisions shall apply to the commercial mining of gravel within a designated fish and wildlife habitat conservation area outside of shoreline jurisdiction:

 A. Prior to the authorization of a commercial gravel mining operation, the project proponent shall provide maps to scale which illustrate the following:

-1. The extent to which gravel excavation and processing will affect or modify existing stream corridor features, including existing riparian vegetation;
+1. The extent to which gravel excavation and processing will affect or modify existing fish and wildlife habitat conservation areas, including existing riparian vegetation;

-B. Wherever feasible, the operations and any subsequent use or uses shall not cause permanent impairment or loss of floodwater storage, wetland, or other stream corridor features.
-Mitigation shall provide for the feature’s replacement at equal value, except wetlands which shall be mitigated according to guidance in the Washington State Department of Ecology’s Wetland Mitigation in Washington State, Parts 1 and 2 (March 2006 or as updated).
+B. Wherever feasible, the operations and any subsequent use or uses shall not cause permanent impairment or loss of critical area functions and values.
+Mitigation shall be provided consistent with YMC 15.27.307, 15.27.521, or 15.27.604.

 D. Except where authorized by the city of Yakima in consultation with the State Department of Fish and Wildlife and Department of Ecology, the following shall apply:

-1. The excavation zone for the removal of gravels shall be located a minimum of one hundred feet upland from the ordinary high water mark (OHWM) of the stream channel.
+1. The excavation zone for the removal of gravels shall be located a minimum of one hundred feet upland from the ordinary high water mark (OHWM) of a waterbody.

-15.27.521 Reclamation.
+15.27.517 Restoration.

-The following guidelines shall apply to the reclamation of disturbed sites resulting from development activities within a designated hydrologically related critical area:
+The following guidelines shall apply to the restoration of disturbed sites resulting from development activities within a fish and wildlife habitat conservation area:

-B. Large-scale projects that extend over several months shall be phased to allow reclamation of areas where work or operations have been completed;
+B. Large-scale projects that extend over several months shall be phased to allow restoration of areas where work or operations have been completed;

-C. Reclamation shall be scheduled to address precipitation, meltwater runoff, the growing season, and other seasonal variables that influence restoration and recovery;
+C. Restoration shall be scheduled to address precipitation, meltwater runoff, the growing season, and other seasonal variables that influence restoration and recovery;